dch/couchdb-launchpad/share/doc/src/couchapp/ddocs.rst

 By default the changes feed emits all database documents changes.
 But if you're waiting for some special changes, processing all documents is inefficient.

-Filters are special design document functions that allows changes feed to emit only specific documents that pass filter rules.
+Filters are special design document functions that allow the changes feed to emit only specific documents that pass filter rules.

-Lets assume that our database is a mailbox and we need to to handle only new mails (documents with status `new`) events.
-Assuming that, our filter function will looks like next one:
+Let's assume that our database is a mailbox and we need to handle only new mail events (documents with status `new`).
+Our filter function will look like this:

 .. code-block:: javascript